 - Preparation, adoption, amendments, and the implementation of a Master Plan for Framingham under M.G.L. c.
 41, Section 81D.

 - Preparation of an official Zoning Map under M.G.L c.
 41, Section 81E.

-- Drafts and submits zoning amendments for consideration by the Town for the Framingham Zoning By-law (M.G.L.
-40A, Section 5);
+- Draft and submittal of zoning amendments for consideration by the City Council (M.G.L. c.
+40A, Section 5).

 - Acts as an adviser on other municipal land use regulations.